Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • surgical operations;

-• squeezing of blood vessels by a tumor of the pancreas;
+• compression of blood vessels by a pancreatic tumor;

 • pancreatic necrosis;